MIG217/MIG217.github.io/content/post/2025-04-16-memory-reasoning-and-planning-of-language-agents.md

   replanning, etc.**

-Unlike traditional agents, reasoning in language agents is essentially a new form of "action".
+Unlike traditional agents, reasoning in language agents is essentially a new form of “action”.
 In traditional AI agents, actions typically refer to the external world (such as manipulating robots).
-But in language agents, **reasoning occurs in the internal environment**, in the form of "inner monologue."
+But in language agents, **reasoning occurs in the internal environment**, in the form of “inner monologue.”
 Its core process include

-{{\< figure src="/images/20250401reasoningagent.png" title="Fig.3:Inner
+{{\< figure src=“/images/20250401reasoningagent.png” title=“Fig.3:Inner
-Monologue and Reasoning in Language Agents" width="500px" class="align-center" \>}}
+Monologue and Reasoning in Language Agents” width=“500px” class=“align-center” \>}}

 - **Reasoning by generating tokens is a new type of action** (vs. actions in external environments)
 - **Internal environment**, where reasoning takes place in an inner monologue fashion
-- **Self-reflection** is a 'meta' reasoning action (i.e., reasoning over the reasoning process), akin to metacognitive functions
+- **Self-reflection** is a ‘meta’ reasoning action (i.e., reasoning over the reasoning process), akin to metacognitive functions
 - **Reasoning is for better acting**, by inferring environmental states, retrospection, etc.